 1/2 tablespoon ground black pepper

-1. Place all ingredients in spice jar and close lid.
+1. Place all ingredients in spice jar and seal with lid.
 Shake to mix.

 NOTES & TIPS

-• BONUS RECIPE: Masala Chai: Combine 3/4 cup water, 3/4 cup milk, 1 tablespoon sugar, and 1 teaspoon chai spice in 1-quart pot.
+• BONUS RECIPE: Masala Chai: Combine 3/4 cup water, 3/4 cup milk, 1 tablespoon sugar, and 1 teaspoon chai spice in small (1-quart) pot.
 Cook over low heat until just beginning to simmer.
 Strain into mug.
 Steep black tea in mixture for about 4 minutes.
 Serves 1.

 less than 5 minutes